The Adventurer: The Curse of the Midas Box: Production

 The first in what was intended to be a film franchise, the film was produced by London- and Los Angeles-based production company Entertainment Motion Pictures.

 Filming took place in sound stages and locations throughout the South West of England including St Michael's Mount, Bristol, Bath, Charlestown Harbour, Kidderminster Town railway station, and Lacock Abbey.

 Reception

-The film received lukewarm reviews, praising its cast, but critical of its plot and directing.
-On Rotten Tomatoes, The Adventurer: The Curse of the Midas Box has a 'rotten' score of 20%, an average rating of 5.0/10, based on 15 reviews from professional film critics.
-Dennis Harvey of Variety found the film, 'formulaic' and summed it up as, 'an OK time-filler for undiscriminating younger audiences, providing some hope that future developments might yield greater payoffs.'
-Indiewire deemed the film 'dull', citing poor writing, but praising Headey.
+Dennis Harvey of Variety found the film, 'formulaic' and summed it up as 'an OK time-filler for undiscriminating younger audiences, providing some hope that future developments might yield greater payoffs'.
+IndieWire deemed the film 'dull', citing poor writing, but praising Headey.
 The Hollywood Reporter praised the production values, but saw it as a 'stillborn attempt' to start a film franchise.

-However, Slant Magazine found it had charming storybook qualities.
+In contrast, Slant Magazine found it had charming storybook qualities.